Pemigatinib (Pemazyre™)

 In some cases, this medication can cause a low level of phosphate in the blood.
 Symptoms include weakness, trouble breathing, and loss of appetite.
 You should notify your provider if you are having any of these symptoms.

-Dry Skin
+Dry Skin or Rash

-You may experience dry skin while taking this medication.
+You may experience dry skin or a rash while taking this medication.
 Use moisturizing soaps and warm, not hot water when bathing.
 Use a fragrance-free moisturizer to hydrate your skin.
 In cold weather protect your skin using gloves, a scarf, and a hat.
 Also, make sure you are staying hydrated by drinking enough non-caffeinated fluids each day.

 Less common, but important side effects can include: